 I graduated, a little later, into owning a Colt Detective Special — the newer one with the very cool underlug barrel and full walnut grips.
 Being an aluminum-framed beauty, it was very light.
-Colt’s famous 6-shot cylinder that went backwards when compared to a S&W’s was one of the gun’s outstanding features.
-Here it is…
+Colt’s famous 6-shot cylinder went backward when compared to an S&W, it was one of the gun’s outstanding features.

-OK…let’s take a little closer look at this gun.
-It surely has some interesting features.
-First, the specs…
+Now, let’s take a little closer look at this gun.

 |Caliber||.38 Special +P|